typelevel/Laika/docs/introduction/intro.md

 * Support for Markdown and reStructuredText as input

-* Support for HTML, PDF, XSL-FO and PrettyPrint (for debugging) as output
+* Support for HTML, PDF, XSL-FO and AST (for debugging) as output

 * Template-based Site Generation